 On top of that, we have long-term accumulation – funds that can be invested into assets with lower liquidity (e.g., real estate fund) knowing that it can take a few years to get the money back but promises us higher returns (15% or more).

-And finally, we have our war chest portfolio, funds that can be used to fund new features or additional business ideas to improve Debitum Network platform and to bring more value to the ecosystem & DEB token holders.
-We would keep funds in fiat or cryptocurrencies with high volumes of trading to ensure liquidity, yet returns on these funds would be highly uncertain, having the potential for 2X or even higher returns.
+And finally, we have our war chest portfolio, funds that can be used to fund new features or additional business ideas to improve Debitum Network platform and to bring more value to the ecosystem.
+We would keep funds in fiat with high volumes of trading to ensure liquidity, yet returns on these funds would be highly uncertain, having the potential for 2X or even higher returns.

 The graph below represents the allocation of funds among these classes in the extreme scenario where we do not consider any income from Debitum Network operations.
 Not the absolute amounts, but portfolio composition is important for this analysis.
 Due to the gains on our investments, we have availability to finance operations for Year 4.

-There are multiple options available from classical assets offered by Banking institutions to B2B financing solutions that are spearheading the area of new investment assets.
+There are multiple options available from classical assets offered by Banking institutions to B2B and P2P financing solutions (Debitum Network, Mintos, Twino, Funding Circle or Lending Club) that are spearheading the area of new investment assets.
 As these assets get closer to meeting the needs of current day businesses they attract more investors which brings the overall level of uncertainty down.